MicrosoftDocs/Viva/Viva/engage/integrate-viva-engage-with-other-apps/migrate-classic-yammer-embed-to-engage.md

     - **User feed** requires a user name associated with the feed.
     - **Web link feed** replaces Open Graph feed.
 Enter the source URL currently in use.

+1. If needed, customize the configuration with properties you noted in step 2.
 1. When you’re done, select **Get code**.

     The code for your iFrame widget appears on the main page.

 1. Select **Copy**.

-1. On the HTML page you opened in step 1, paste the iFrame code in the appropriate location to replace the JavaScript code for your previous classic Embed feed.
+1. In the HTML code file you opened in step 1, select your previous class Embed feed and paste the new iFrame code in its place.